poult-lab/daily-word/english_words_ learning.md

 [adj] FSS raids Kakao founder's office over alleged stock manipulation

 "An **alleged** fact has been stated but has not been proved to be true."

+07.raid /reɪd/

+[noun] {~ (on sth)} They carried out a bombing raid on enemy bases./Gaza's al-Shifa hospital in ruins after two-week Israeli raid.

+"a **short surprise** **attack** on an enemy by soldiers, ships or aircraft"

+[verb] The Financial Supervisory Service (FSS) raided the office of Kakao founder Kim Beom-su, Thursday, for his alleged involvement in stock manipulation./Incheon police agency raided over death of actor Lee Sun-kyun.

+"to visit a person or place without warning to look for criminals, illegal goods, drugs, etc."

 #### 20210319.04